iDigBio/idb-backend/tests/README.md

 One challenge is the test suite expects mappings, etc. to be present.

+The ES 5.x image requires HTTP basic auth credentials.
+For example, to use curl with basic auth supply them via `-u` with the default username and password:

 To do:

 1. Have tests connect to localhost instead of the ES cluster that exists in CONFIG.